vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 ### 23.1 Older sequence paths coexist temporarily

-NDS uses compiler-cursor commands and global scheduling.
-Capcom uses the earlier semantic profile on the same scheduler, while three format families still use the cursor adapter and track-major execution.
+NDS and Capcom use compiler-cursor commands and global scheduling, while three format families still use the cursor adapter and track-major execution.
 Coexistence is a repository migration fact, not an architectural promise.
 Do not add features to the old paths, and remove them whenever that makes the target code materially cleaner; Git history preserves a fallback.

 ### 23.2 `std::any` hides some type checking